Forgot password

 The other primary spec to pay attention to is the fan’s airflow.
 This one can be a bit confusing because there are two different measuring units in widespread use.
 One is called cubic feet per minute, or CFM, and the other is cubic meters per hour, or m3/h.
 Both are a measurement for the same effect—how much air a fan can move.

 There’s no need to get intimidated by the science behind it all or the fact there are two units.
 Just make sure that whenever you’re looking at fan airflow, you are comparing CFM to CFM and m3/h to m3/h, because those numbers are always different on the same fan.
-We will be using m3/h for the remainder of this article, but if you’re looking at a fan whose airflow is listed in CFM only, you can calculate its m3/h yourself by multiplying the CFM by 1.69.
-It’s actually nice.
+We used m3/h for this article, but if you’re looking at a fan whose airflow is listed in CFM only, you can calculate its m3/h yourself by multiplying the CFM by 1.69.

 Author